For details of our school sports and use of this funding, please see the 'About Us' menu and select 'School Sport and Funding' page.

 If you believe your child may be eligible for Free School Meals, please access this menu within the 'parents' section of this website or click here.
 IMPORTANT: Please be aware that even if your child is entitled to Free School Meals and you do not wish for them to have this service, it is important that you still register your child's entitlement as they would still receive additional funding which can be used by the school to support them in reaching their full potential through many other services the school provides.

-The school will receive £165,435.00 Pupil Premium funding from April 2021 to March 2022 budget.
-We will also receive additional funds of £1,860.00 for Pupil Premium Service Children.
-Governors, teachers and the well-being team of staff have decided to apportion the money as follows:
+The school will receive £171,740.00 Pupil Premium funding from April 2022 to March 2023 budget.
+We will also receive additional funds of £320.00 for Pupil Premium Service Children.
+Our Recovery Premium funding allocation this academic year is £18,415.00.
+In addition to this, we will receive £20,574.00 (60%) of National Tutoring Grant and the school will top this up with £13,716.00 (40%) from our Pupil Premium funding, totalling £34,290.00 National Tutoring Grant.
+Governors, teachers and the well-being team of staff have decided to apportion the money as outlined in the Pupil Premium Strategy Document below.